 Contingency management techniques can also be helpful.
 In this type of therapy, patients are given a small prize that reinforces positive behavior change.
 Typically, these incentives are given when individuals meets some kind of therapeutic goal3 such as:

 - Producing a urine screen free of drugs

 - Volunteering in the community

 These rewards make the value of sobriety immediate.This shift of perspective may evenallow the individual to be a part of long-term therapy and sobriety.

 The Advantages of Outpatient Treatment

-There are several advantages to outpatient treatment that may appeal to certain individuals recovering from drug or alcohol addiction.
-For one, the cost of an outpatient program is generally less than that of a residential drug treatment program.
-Also, for those who are to maintain their careers and family life during the recovery period, outpatient treatment provides a chance to get help while not completely disrupting the flow of an individual’s life.
+There are several advantages to outpatient treatment that appeal to certain individuals recovering from drug or alcohol addiction.
+In many cases, the cost of an outpatient program is generally less than that of a residential drug treatment program.
+Outpatient treatment also allows flexibility for those who want to maintain their careers and family life during the recovery period.This form of treatment offers a chance to find help while not completely disrupting the flow of an individual’s life.
 And for some, there is a negative stigma associated with residential care that may be hard to overcome.
-Simply put, if an individual is uncomfortable in the residential program, it might take longer or be more difficult to achieve rehab success.

 Speak with an Admissions Coordinator 877-345-8494